eegsynth/eegsynth/doc/installation.md

 sudo dpkg-reconfigure keyboard-configuration
 ```

+## Installation instructions for Linux

+### Package managers

+From [Wikipedia](https://en.wikipedia.org/wiki/Package_manager): *A package manager or package management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system in a consistent manner.*

+The general package manager on Linux depends on the distribution you are using.
+Debian-based distributions (such as Ubuntu, Raspbian, Mint, etc.) use dpkg and apt-get.
+Redhat-based systems (such as CentOS, Fedora) use rpm and yum.

+For installing Python packages there are  [easy_install](https://setuptools.readthedocs.io/en/latest/easy_install.html) and [pip](https://pip.pypa.io/en/stable/).

+In the subsequent Linux installation instructions we assume apt-get and pip as the primary package managers.

 ### Install the web interface

 EEGsynth includes a web interface that allows you to start and stop modules and to edit the patch configuration.
 The installation of this is detailed in the [README](../interface/README.md) document for the interface.